kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ## Application Connector

 Starting from this release, we support additional headers and query parameters in OAuth token calls.
-Now you can customize the flow in an easy and native way.
+Now you can customize the flow in an easy way.
 Check the Application Connector [documentation](https://kyma-project.io/docs/1.9/components/application-connector/#tutorials-register-a-secured-api-register-an-o-auth-secured-api) to find the tutorial and examples.

 ## CLI